CodeYellowBV/devstack-frontend/README.md

 Use `npm test` to run the unit tests.

 Use `npm run build` to generate a build in the `dist/` directory.
-Cleanup after with `npm run clean`.
+Optionally cleanup after with `npm run clean`.